KrishnaChaitanyaVaddepally/GenAI-Projects/README.md

 - Explore the application of state-of-the-art training, tuning, inference, tools, and deployment methods.
 Maximize the performance of generative AI models within the specific constraints of your project.

-### 5. Challenges and Opportunities Discussion

-- Engage in a thoughtful discussion about the challenges and opportunities that generative AI presents for businesses.
-Gain insights from industry researchers and practitioners, sharing stories that highlight the evolving landscape of generative AI.

 ## How to Use This Repository